Doctoral Internship in Health Service Psychology

 Policy Regarding Academic Programs Requesting Additional Evaluation Materials or Contracts

 Interns at Counseling & Psychological Services receive ongoing evaluative feedback from supervisors throughout the training year.
 These evaluations are comprehensive, are based on our program’s training model, philosophy, goals and objectives, and competencies and benchmarks established by our profession.
 At mid and end year, the Florida State University Counseling & Psychological Services Director of Intern Training sends the Academic Training Director a copy of our internship’s evaluation of the intern for that portion of the internship year.
 Therefore, if you are enrolled in an academic training program that requires additional training contracts and/or evaluations, these will not be completed by the Florida State University training staff.
 Your program may choose to use the data from the Florida State University Counseling & Psychological Services evaluations to complete their own forms.
-You are strongly encouraged to consult with your Director of Clinical Training or the Florida State University Counseling & Psychological Services Director of Intern Training if you have questions about this policy.
+You are strongly encouraged to consult with your Director of Clinical Training or the Florida State University Counseling & Psychological Services Training Director if you have questions about this policy.

 Office of Program Consultation and Accreditation